-The Group Facilitator ensures that group work in the agency’s abuse intervention programs is aligned with the programs’ philosophy and that program participants receive the program’s full curriculum.
-Group Facilitators work with the Associate Director to ensure the goals, objectives, and work efforts of the programs are consistent with the mission of the House of Ruth Maryland and advance the agency and programs’ strategic goals and objectives.
-Group Facilitators lead the program’s orientation sessions and conduct bio-psycho-social intake assessments with new participants.
-The Group Facilitator also assists with special projects such as curriculum development, trainings, and community outreach, as well as, provides back up coverage for other Facilitators on an as needed basis.
+The Bilingual Supervising Facilitator ensures that group work in the agency’s abuse intervention programs is aligned with the programs’ philosophy and that program participants receive the program’s full curriculum.
+The Bilingual Supervising Facilitator will work with the Lead Facilitator to ensure the goals, objectives, and work efforts of the programs are consistent with the mission of the House of Ruth Maryland and advance the agency and programs’ strategic goals and objectives.
+The Bilingual Supervising Facilitator provides leadership and supervision to part-time Bilingual Group Facilitators and leads initiatives to advance the development of services for Spanish speaking participants and their families.
+All Facilitators in the program may lead the program’s orientation sessions and conduct bio-psycho-social intake assessments with new participants.
+The Bilingual Supervising Facilitator also assists with special projects such as curriculum development, trainings, and community outreach, as well as, provides back up coverage for other Facilitators on an as needed basis.

 Qualifications:

-Applicant must be Spanish-speaking.
-Bachelors’ degree in a human service field is required.
-Minimum 1 year experience facilitating curriculum-based groups.
-Experience working with the criminal justice system and with marginalized or oppressed groups is preferred.
-Good written and verbal communication skills.
-Client assessment, group work, project planning and conflict management skills required.
-Computer literate (MS Office, internet, e-mail) and experience working within a data tracking system are necessary.
-Applicants must be able to confidently work with a population that has a history of violent and criminal behaviors.
-Ability to understand intimate partner violence and how it affects the client population and ability to work with people from diverse backgrounds are a must.
+Applicant must be fluent in both Spanish and English speaking, reading and writing

+Bachelors’ degree in a human service field

+Minimum 2 years of experience facilitating curriculum-based groups

+Minimum 1 year experience supervising staff

+Experience working with the criminal justice system and with marginalized or oppressed groups is preferred

+Good written and verbal communication skills

+Client assessment, group work, project planning and conflict management skills required

+Computer literate (MS Office, internet, e-mail) and experience working within a data tracking system are necessary

+Able to confidently work with a population that has a history of violent and criminal behaviors

+Ability to understand intimate partner violence and how it affects the client population

+Ability to work with people from diverse backgrounds

+Demonstrated ability to provide the leadership that enables staff to consistently meet goals.

+Must be able to pass a criminal background check.

 Must be violence free in own life with no charges of violence within a minimum of three years.
 If applicant has ever been identified as a perpetrator of intimate partner violence, the applicant must have successfully completed a certified abuse intervention program.

 Duties: